Photography Blogging: The Complete Guide for Photographers (2026)

 One of the smartest ways to use a blog?
 Offer a free resource you have created (a.k.a your ‘lead magnet) within your blog articles (you can have one or several), and use these to grow your mailing list.

 Let’s say you write a blog post called “5 Mistakes to Avoid During Your Engagement Shoot”.
 At the end of the post, you could offer a free downloadable guide called “The Ultimate Engagement Shoot Checklist”.
-All your reader has to do is enter their email to receive it.
+All your reader must do to receive it is share their email address with you.

 Once subscribers are on your list, you can nurture them with regular updates, exclusive offers, and personalised content, guiding them toward booking your services.